fraterrisus/walkthroughs/dragon-wars/walkthrough.md

 If you decide to explore the eastern half of Forlorn, the place to start is with the arms cache hidden in the rocks 3W 1S of Purgatory (4S 1W of the Slave Estate).
 There's not much here that's useful except your third suit of Chain Armor.
 Don't even bother picking up the Low Magic scrolls.

-Inside the Slave Estate, walk along the wall to the E until you see the sign about the statue garden, then N along the water.
+Inside the Slave Estate, walk E along the wall until you see the sign about the statue garden, then N along the water.
 Gosh these statues are awfully lifelike aren't they!
 I keep expecting one to speak to me.
 When you get to the NE of the building, go in the door there.
-In the center of the 3x3 room there's a treasure cache with another Ruby Dagger.
+In the center of the 3x3 room there's a treasure cache with another Ruby Dagger and some Dragon Stones.

 Go through the door to the S `(p105)`.
 Go W, fight off some Goblins, and keep going until you find a spot where the floorboards creak. `(U)se` STR to break through and find a hidden, locked chest (difficulty 3).
 The Magic Lamp will cast a permanent(!) *L:Mage Light* for you, and you can't sell it.
 The armor's all worth a few points of AC and none of it carries an AV penalty, so distribute it at will — note that you *can* equip a Shield and a Two-hander at the same time.
 Go W through the secret door in the wall and fight off a nasty snake for a little bit more loot.
 Make sure to pick up a mirror from the stash in the SW; you'll need it in a minute.

-Go back to the room with p105 and go S again.
+Go back to the room with paragraph #105 and go S again.
 The dining room is long forgotten.
 Head W into the indoor statue garden.
 Man, these statues `(p117)` get weirder and weirder, don't they?
 And who's this rich dude?
 It's an odd statue if it's supposed to be the owner of this estate.
 Go W again `(p1)`.
 Huh.
 So if these were carved, then who— oops, found some more goblins.

 Let's continue in the same direction we've been going; go E back through the garden, then S again.
 That's odd, what's with all the smashed mirrors?
 Good thing I picked up a whole one a little while ago, eh?
 Head W down the hallway again— dammit, more goblins!
 These guys hurt a little, but they're worth good XP, too.
 There's a journal `(p99)` in the NE corner of this room.
 Ah ha, now it's starting to come together: those bad statues are Mog's, the good ones are the assistant's... and that statue of a rich guy in the sculpture garden is starting to make a little more sense.